mui-z/github-traffic-notfier-for-discord/README.md

 python3 main.py
 ```

-If you run on Heroku, you can use Heroku Scheduler in this repository.
+If you run on Heroku, you can use Heroku Scheduler.
 You can configure job `python main.py` to it and run this script.
 You don't need Procfile.